-Historically, we have financed our operations principally through stock offerings, including our initial public offering and follow-on public offering that closed in January 2018 and December 2018, respectively.
-Although it is difficult to predict our liquidity requirements, based upon our current operating plan, we believe we will have sufficient cash to meet our projected operating requirements for at least the next twelve months.
-Thereafter, we may need to raise further capital, through the sale of additional equity or debt securities or otherwise, to support our future operations.
-If we are unable to secure additional capital, we may be required to curtail our research and development initiatives and take additional measures to reduce costs in order to conserve our cash.
+Historically, we have financed our operations principally through stock offerings, including our initial public offering and follow-on public offering that closed in January and December 2018, respectively and our public offering that closed in July 2019.
+Based upon our current operating plan, substantial doubt about our ability to continue as a going concern for a period of at least one year from the date that the financial statements included elsewhere in this Annual Report on Form 10-K are issued exists.
+Our ability to continue as a going concern depends on our ability to raise additional capital, through the sale of equity or debt securities to support our future operations.
+If the Company is unable to secure additional capital, it may be required to curtail its research and development initiatives and take additional measures to reduce costs.

-Our net loss was \$17.3 million for the year ended December 31, 2018.
-As of December 31, 2018, we had working capital and an accumulated deficit of \$16.8 million and \$36.5 million, respectively.
+Our net loss was \$21.2 million for the year ended December 31, 2019.
+As of December 31, 2019, we had working capital of \$11.4 million and an accumulated deficit of \$57.7 million.